swiftlang/swift-evolution/proposals/NNNN-main-attribute.md

 To eliminate any overhead in accessing arguments via `CommandLine` and to provide a way to handle platform-specific entry points, a future proposal could expand the ways that types can satisfy the `@main` requirement.
 For example, a type could supply either `main()` or `main(Int, [String]) -> Int`.

 Some platforms, such as Windows, base an executable's launch behavior on the specific entry point that the executable provides.
-A future direction could be to allow `@main` designated types to supply other specifc entry points, such as `wWindowsMain(Int, UnsafeMutablePointer<UnsafeMutablePointer<WCHAR>>) -> Int`, and to allow additional arguments to be given with the `@main` attribute:
+A future direction could be to allow `@main` designated types to supply other specific entry points, such as `wWindowsMain(Int, UnsafeMutablePointer<UnsafeMutablePointer<WCHAR>>) -> Int`, and to allow additional arguments to be given with the `@main` attribute:

 ```swift
 // In a framework: